 Total particle numbers were generally similar between different casts, regardless of which day or hour they were collected (Figure S5A).
 Particle numbers were highest in the surface and decreased rapidly, flattened out over the 250 m to 500m range, decreased again until the lower oxycline, and then increased below the oxycline (Figure S5A).

 The particle size distribution slope steepened (became more negative) between the surface and 500m, flattened (became less negative) between 500m and 1000m, and then steepened again after 1000m (Figure S5B).
-Steeper, more negative, slopes indicate a higher proportion of small particles relative to large particles, while flatter, less negative, slopes indicate a higher proportion of large particles relative to other places.
+Steeper, more negative, slopes indicate a higher proportion of small particles relative to large particles, while flatter, less negative, slopes indicate a higher proportion of large particles.

 Estimated particle flux sometimes increases with depth in the OMZ core